 - contact us as soon as possible if you can’t pay your rent on time, and arrange to clear any arrears within a reasonable time

 How to pay your rent

 There are several ways to pay your rent – you can choose the one that suits you.
 Please choose from one of the options above or call us on 0800 587 3595

 The Council will send you a rent statement twice a year showing your balance.
 This is usually in March and September.
 You can also ask us for a current rent balance at any time.
 We can give you a statement if you call into either of our offices, but you must have proof of identity.
 You can ask us to send a statement to your home at any time.
-Check the statement carefully; if you have any questions, contact your Income Officer.
+Check the statement carefully; if you have any questions, contact your Accounts Officer.

-  If your rent account is in credit because you have paid too much, you can apply to your Income Officer for a refund, or you can leave the credit in your account to pay your future rent.
+If your rent account is in credit because you have paid too much, you can apply to your Accounts Officer for a refund, or you can leave the credit in your account to pay your future rent.